-France > Belgium
+From France to Belgium

 On 21 April 1915 the ACM and their clean, brand-new armoured cars parade through the streets of Paris where the locals shower them with flowers.
 Their destination is altogether different.
 Moeres, on the Belgian-French border is low-lying polder country close to the Yser Front.
 The ACM unit is soon called into action, but encounters major problems.
 The cars get stuck in the Flemish mud, and can’t cross the trenches.
 They retreat to the beach at De Panne and take part in shooting practice.

-Belgium > Russia
+From Belgium to Russia

 The splendid vehicles don’t go unnoticed though.
 Russian military representatives in the neighbourhood check them out.
 They realise the machines would be perfect for the Eastern Front.
 Following an agreement between King Albert 1 and Tsar Nicholas II, the complete Corps is transferred to the Russian Front.
 Here it sees action against German and Austrian forces.

-Russian > Ukraine > Siberia
+Russian to Ukraine to Siberia

 In early 1917, the ACM get caught up in another huge conflict of global significance: the Russian Revolution.
 The autocratic regime of Tsar Nicholas falls and Russia is in tumult.
 Unable to cross German territory to return to Belgium, the men decide to “go the long way home” via Ukraine and Siberia.
 They leave Kiev on 21 February 1918 on the trans-Siberian train.
 After a long and hazardous journey, they eventually make it to Vladivostok on 20 April 1918.

-Across the Pacific > United States
+Across the Pacific to the United States